 Statewide bag limits apply to the following species used as bait:

-Possession and use of live bait is legal only in the following areas:
+Possession and use of live bait are legal only in the following areas:

 In all waters east of the Continental Divide and below 7,000 feet elevation, Live baitfish may only be used in the same body of water from which they were collected.